 You might be able to avoid both of these penalties if you can show reasonable cause for not filing or paying on time.
-However, this won't work if you say something lame like, “My son had a field trip that I had to pay for.”
-If you owe taxes and can't pay, you have to have a good reason for it.
+However, this won’t work if you say something unreasonable like, “My son had a field trip that I had to pay for.”
+If you owe taxes and can’t pay, you must have a good reason.

 Filing an Extension May Help Reduce Penalties

-If you paid 90 percent of the taxes you owed by the tax due date and you filed an extension for your tax return, you may not be charged a failure-to-pay penalty as long as you pay the balance due by the extended due date.
-You will, however, have to pay interest on the taxes due after the tax due date.
-However, this doesn't apply in all situations.
+If you paid 90 percent of the taxes you owed by the tax due date and you filed an extension for your tax return, you may not be charged a failure-to-pay penalty as long as you pay the remaining balance by the extended due date.
+You will, however, have to pay interest on the taxes due after the tax due date — however, this doesn’t apply in all situations.

-If you owe taxes and can't pay your bill in full, you may yet have a couple of options — namely a payment plan or an offer in compromise.
+If you owe taxes and can’t pay your bill in full, there are a couple of options that may be available to you.
+Two common ways of settling owed taxes are a payment plan or an offer in compromise.